Guidelines for marketing during crisis like the coronavirusBy Tom Dougherty

 Marketing during crisis.
 Introduction into the art of marketing amid tough times.

-The purpose for all messaging and communications is to influence on the audience and to persuade it to act.
+The purpose of all messaging and communications is to influence the audience and to persuade it to act.
 That especially becomes difficult when marketing during a crisis.
 The coronavirus, the stock market crashing, and all of us holed up in our homes presents unusual hurdles for marketers.

 Getting your message to the proper audience during these times is no longer an issue of choosing among the possibilities.
 Instead, it becomes solely an issue of affordability.
 Therefore, marketers must ignore the experts who say that marketers should look at the success of past advertising campaigns.
 But hindsight is not valuable in times like this.

 In times of crisis, companies do what they need to do, instead of what they want to do.
 How do you measure effectiveness when marketing during crisis?

 These questions can be predicted if not measured.
 We needed a comprehensive model for guiding branding when marketing during crisis.